samnaji/Medidox/readme.md

 1. You specify the directory to be monitored for new files.
 2. When a new file is detected in the directory, the code runs the inference process with the selected NLP model.
 3. The resulting file is saved in the specified output directory.
-4. The app detects everytime a new file is added and waits for few minutes specify by user
+4. The app detects everytime a new file is added and waits for few minutes, number of minutes is specified by user

 ## More On Training Script